 Companies are reaching out to multiple platforms to create a wider user base.
 While almost every Ecommerce site is showcasing their products on the mammoths like Instagram, LinkedIn, Facebook, and Google having a clean product feed also enables third-party websites like price comparison plugins, or deal-finders to lead customers to your site.
 The cleaner your product feed is, the greater your reach.

 Cart Abandonment and Product Feed

 One of the crucial metrics that point towards where an Ecommerce company is falling through, is its cart abandonment rate.
 An Ecommerce product feed that isn’t updated regularly, or one that contains unclean data, can be a major reason behind cart abandonment.

-As your products appear on third-party-sites, search engines, and even plugin adverts, more customers will be driven towards your website.
-However, the number of users who view your products, or add them to their carts may be a lot higher than the ones who buy them.
+As your products appear on third-party-sites, search engines, and even plugin adverts, it will drive more customers towards your website.
+However, the number of users who view your products, or add them to their carts, may be a lot higher than the ones who buy them.

-This is because in case a customer finds that the price or any other attribute is different from what was showcased through the product-feed, he or she is bound to leave.
-Another common mistake is that business owners forget to update stock information– and it is only during checkout that customers realize that the product is out of stock.
-This can have far-reaching effects– you not only lose a single customer, but you also lose customer trust, which is even worse.
+This is because in case a customer finds that the price or any other attribute is different from what it showcased through the product-feed, it bound him or her to leave.
+Another common mistake is that business owners forget to update stock information–and it is only during checkout that customers realize that the product is out of stock.
+This can have far-reaching effects–you not only lose a single customer, but you also lose customer trust, which is even worse.